 - Board-approved job descriptions – Often, when a board complains that they love the ED but there are major items not getting done, it is simply a matter of conflicting priorities.
 In many organizations, leadership is overworked so, for your sake and theirs, get on the same page.
 Whether you think major donor stewardship should be 20% or 70% of the time commitment – make sure you all agree.
 Or be ready to be continually disappointed.

-- Donor strategies – I was hesitant to put this on the list because it is usually a print out and not a set paper documents but it would seem to be missing the mark if it was not included.
-Individualized donor strategies, including upcoming steps, should be reviewed and acted upon on a continual basis.
+- Donor strategies – Individualized donor strategies, including upcoming steps, should be reviewed and acted upon on a continual basis.
 If this is not yet a part of your day/week/month, pull out your calendars mark it in red.
-This is essential.
+There should also be an explicit stewardship plan for follow and how to use your personalized stationary so it doesn’t stay in a drawer.

 - Case statement – If you have a case for giving – use it.
 Make the calls, get the appointments, and don’t miss a great tool to speak with your potential and current donors.
 Get them on board with the organization’s focus, and money will always follow.